Not our problem

 The UI design system is accessible, so I don’t have to worry about it.

-While an individual component can be completely accessible, they can be used in patterns that are completely inaccessible.
+While an individual design component can be completely accessible, they can be used in completely inaccessible patterns or with difficult to understand language.

 Developer misconceptions

-The developer thinks that because they’re using the component library they don’t have to worry
+The developer thinks because they’re using the component library they don’t have to worry

 While an individual UI component can be completely accessible, they can be arranged in patterns that are completely inaccessible.